shkailas/dashboard-sla/README.md

 #### 10/25
  implemented task 3 (pagination) so that 10 rows are shown per page for better user experience.
 The order of the data is maintained.

+#### 10/25
+ implemented task 2 part d (allowing users to double-click to input data).
+Only implemented on the cores column.
+Filter on tolerated values and save functionality have not been implemented yet.